Sedatyf/Cowboy_BeBOT/archive/readme.md

 This folder is for archived functions.
-Stuff I don't use anymore but I keep just in case.
+Stuff I don't use anymore but I keep just in case, to have some documentation on my previous work.